TexBlock/TiC-Wiki/Persistent-Inventory-Crafting-Blocks.md

 * When the player tries to take the item, we set the player to `ForgeHooks.setCraftingPlayer()`
     * After doing so, we call both `matches` and `getCraftingResult` a second time to get the final result for the recipe
     * Within your logic, you can retrieve the player using `ForgeHooks.getCraftingPlayer()` to add player information

+## Player sensitive recipes in other blocks

+The crafting station code ended up being quite convoluted in order to add player support.
+As a result, we have no plans to add similar player access in our custom crafting blocks.
+This will make it incompatible with concepts such as game stages, but unfortunately there is no easy way to solve this without greatly complicating our code.